Emma Clark, BA (Hons) - Author

 • Insomnia: Nights spent tossing and turning, unable to switch off an overactive sympathetic system.

-• Persistent Fatigue: Ongoing exhaustion that is not remedied with rest.[*]
+• Persistent Fatigue: Ongoing exhaustion that is not relieved by rest.[*]

 • Mood Fluctuations: Emotional rollercoaster rides that seemingly occur without warning.